austinksmith/Hamsters.js/README.md

 # Support Hamsters.js

-Any support you can provide means a world of difference for projects like Hamsters.js, creating high quality software can be a time consuming and expensive process, especially a project as ambitious as this one.

-Please support continued efforts to provide updates like optimizing for the latest and greatest features and computer hardware.
+Hamsters.js is a self funded project, in order to provide updates and host the project website I rely on donations.
+Unfortunately over the years donations have been lacking, please consider donating today so I can continue to support this project, thank you.
 Multiple donation types are accepted including OpenCollective, PayPal, and various crypto currencies on the [Hamsters.js donation page](https://www.hamsters.io/donate)